-There is a thirty day deadline following a request for information unless the time limit is extended by the archivist.
+There is a thirty day deadline to provide the information unless the time limit is extended by the archivist.

 Commissioner's Role

 Individuals can request the Information and Privacy Commissioner to review decisions made by a public body or resolve a complaint made under the Act.